These are the best Cyber Monday deals we've found

 Currently available from Amazon and Best Buy.
 Read our Nintendo Switch review.

 Before you spend $2,200 or more on a Peloton bike, check out NordicTrack's alternative -- which is literally half the price today and includes a one-year iFit subscription.
-That's how you'll stream classes to the bike's 14-inch touchscreen, which can rotate away from the bike so you can do other workouts (aerobics, yoga, etc.).
+That's how you'll stream classes to the bike's 14-inch touchscreen, which can rotate away from the bike so you can do other workouts (such as aerobics or yoga).

 Particularly cool, the bike offers real-time resistance and incline adjustments, which can be controlled by the class instructor.
 It also has a built-in fan and comes with 3-pound weights.